aws/aws-app-mesh-roadmap/BETA-CHANNEL.md

 ## How can I on-board?

-The Beta Channel will be available to all existing AWS customers.
-To on-board to the new endpoint, you can download beta versions of the AWS CLI JSON configuration for App Mesh.
-These beta versions will be made available via GitHub issues on the [AWS App Mesh public roadmap](https://github.com/aws/aws-app-mesh-roadmap).
+The Beta Channel is available to all existing AWS customers.
+To on-board to the new endpoint, you can download the latest beta version of the AWS CLI JSON configuration for App Mesh [here](https://github.com/aws/aws-app-mesh-roadmap/tree/master/appmesh-preview).

 In the future we may release beta SDKs for all languages.

 To preview upcoming features for AWS App Mesh and get information on how you can test and provide feedback, check out our [AWS App Mesh public roadmap](https://github.com/aws/aws-app-mesh-roadmap) on GitHub.
-Beta features will listed in our GitHub issues page with a “Beta” label.
+Beta features are listed in our GitHub issues page with a ["Phase: In Preview" label](https://github.com/aws/aws-app-mesh-roadmap/issues?q=is%3Aissue+is%3Aopen+label%3A%22Phase%3A+In+Preview%22+).

 ## How long do I have to provide feedback on a preview feature?